Azzazelius/neuro_art_inspirator/README.md

 # neuro_art_inspirator
-Collect all art styles from a website https://www.midlibrary.io
+Collect all art styles from a website and allow to open random artist or style from https://www.midlibrary.io

-Steps to scrape:
+To update a list of artist launch main.py
-1) find href="/styles/
+To open random page use main.html

-2) Gather all artstyle name that follows "/styles/"
+Todo:
-3) Write it to the styles_list.txt
+1) Config cloud server
-4) Click on element "aria-label='Next Page'" if it exists.
-Go to next page
+2) Make all file path relative
-5) Repeate
+3) Create user frendly HTML with a button to update styles_list.txt